Why filmmaking is a must-have skill in the digital world

-Pete Markey is one of the industry’s best known marketers and currently CMO at Boots.
+Pete Markey is one of the industry’s best-known marketers and is currently CMO at Boots.
 He agrees that if marketers want to progress in the industry today, it is essential they have some filmmaking skills.

 “Storytelling in its broadest sense is vital for any brand to communicate its purpose.
 Great creative and filmmaking are part of this,” he says.
 “My advice to young marketers is to learn the art of great storytelling and to always focus on what you want the viewer to take away from a piece of video creative.”

 He adds that - like the best film - before the cameras roll you need a good brief.
 Marketers must start with very clear objectives in mind, because the better the brief, the better the work.